 Soundboard is a Java based sound cueing application that will make building and executing your sound designs a snap.
 A few simple playback, fade, pause, and stop cues can be used to create an elegant design that won't take you more than 10 minutes to teach even the most inexperienced intern to run.
-Since Soundboard is built in Java, it will run on just about any computer capable of running Java 1.5 or above, which means you don't need to buy an expensive multimedia server to run your designs.
+Since Soundboard is built in Java, it will run on just about any computer capable of running Java 1.6 or above, which means you don't need to buy an expensive multimedia server to run your designs.
+And Soundboard supports Ogg-Vorbis and FLAC, in addition to other common file formats.
+Soundboard is Free software available for download from from Sourceforge:

 These perl programs are prototypes for applications I plan on developing further in the future, but which are useful in their own right for those comfortable working with command-line perl.